 Using the $1,000.00 loan example with a $200 payment for 30 days, if the loan is rolled over 4 times, the borrower will have paid $800 and still owe $1,000.00.
 This is where monthly term loans can make loans much better for borrowers.

-Many title loans today are monthly term loans.
-This is especially true when it comes to online title loans.
+Many title loans today are monthly payment loans.
+This is especially true when it comes to completely online title loans.
 These monthly term type loans are available in many states today.

 Some are marketed and called other names, such as auto equity loans, or consumer loans secured by the vehicle title.
 They are usually lumped under the term Title Loans for simplicity and all secured by the vehicle.